-I’m a 39-year-old father of two, and a web developer for an IT consultancy.
+I’m a 41-year-old father of two, and a web developer for an IT consultancy.
 Since joining the Greens in 2014, I’ve been an active and committed party member, becoming joint coordinator in my first year of membership.
 I’ve been active in local campaigns on housing, education, cuts to local services and air quality over the years.

 I’ve seen my old school demolished and replaced by an Academy, as have many other schools in the area.

-I am honoured to be the Green Party candidate for Walthamstow.
+I am always honoured to be a Green Party candidate in Walthamstow.
 As my home town, I have seen how much it has changed over the years.
 I’ve seen my old school demolished and replaced by an Academy, as have many other schools in the area.
 I’ve seen the bus centre built and rebuilt more than once, and the roads around it re-modelled multiple times.
 I’ve seen communities destroyed in the name of progress, social housing stock reduced, and primary schools turning from one or two form entry into three and four form entry.
 I’ve seen green spaces and recreational land reduced to make way for even more housing, but without the necessary infrastructure to support it.

 But I’ve also seen how much remains the same.
 Walthamstow is still a lively place to live, full of diversity and always evolving, just as – my older family say – it has been since before I was even born.
 The market is as busy as it was when I was a kid, it’s still quicker to walk sometimes than get a bus, and we’re still producing brilliantly talented people in all areas of sport, art, science, business, music and more.